The Highland Main Line runs from Perth to Inverness and enables passengers heading north to explore the scenic Scottish Highlands.

-These enhancements will improve connections between the north of Scotland and the Central Belt and boost economic growth for the whole of Scotland.
+Our investment in this project will improve connections between the north of Scotland and the central belt and boost economic growth for the whole of Scotland.

-Phase one of the project was delivered in December 2012, which increased services from 9 to 11 trains per day and reduced journey times by an average of 6 minutes (and on some services by up to 18 minutes) at a cost of £1.2 million.
+Phase one of the project was delivered in December 2012, which increased services from nine to 11 trains per day and reduced journey times by an average of six minutes (and on some services by up to 18 minutes) at a cost of £1.2 million.

 Find out more at Network Rail’s Highland Main Line site